neuralarchitects/ZKP-Blockchain-Explorer/README.md

 --------

-# 🔐 Automated Web App Security Scan with OWASP ZAP (Docker)
+# 🔐 Automated Explorer Security Scan with OWASP ZAP (Docker)

-This guide walks you through setting up Java, and Docker, and running a baseline security scan using OWASP ZAP against a web application endpoint.
+This guide walks you through setting up Java, and Docker, and running a baseline security scan using OWASP ZAP against a explorer endpoint.
 Ultimately, you'll get a nicely formatted `zap-report.html` you can open in any browser.

 ## 📦 1.
 Install Java Runtime Environment (JRE)